ncase/blog/src/posts/signal-boosts-aug-2024.md

 Anyway, there's a Covid-19 wave this summer & I'm taking a flight soon.

 So personally: I'll be stocking up on nasal sprays!

+(Update on Oct 5: Still spraying daily!
+At first, I only just my friend's recommendation, Covixyl, which uses ELAH.
+Eventually I learnt there's also an over-the-counter spray Salinex, which uses Iota-Carrageenan, the one that *does* have a human trial, which ELAH doesn't.
+I use both sprays twice daily.
+Covixyl stings a bit, Salinex's nozzle design is drippy.
+Otherwise it's much less annoying than masks, let alone catching flu or RSV or Covid-19.)

 ---